lojzezust/WaSR/README.md

 --epochs 50
 ```

-### 2.1 Logging and model weights

-A log dir with the specified model name will be created inside the `output` directory.
-Model checkpoints and training logs will be stored here.
-At the end of the training the model weights are also exported to a `weights.pth` file inside this directory.

-### 2.2 Model architectures
+### Model architectures

 By default the ResNet-101, IMU-enabled version of the WaSR is used in training.
-To select a different model architecture use the `--model` flag.
-Currently available model architectures:
+To select a different model architecture use the `--model` argument.
+Currently implemented model architectures:

 | model              | backbone   | IMU |
 |--------------------|------------|-----|